fatemehs-ahmadi/fatemehs-ahmadi.github.io/_pages/cv.md

 Research experience
 ======
- * Particle Deformation in Microfluidic Channel?????????????????????????
- AUG2024–JAN 2025– Mentored a junior physics MS student
+* Particle Deformation in Microfluidic Channel????????????????????????
+(AUG.
+2024 – JAN.
+2025 – Mentored a junior physics MS student)
-  • Guidance on master’s thesis development and research methodologies.
+  * Guidance on master’s thesis development and research methodologies.
-  • Troubleshooting and optimizing computer problems and simulations.
+  * Troubleshooting and optimizing computer problems and simulations.
- * Particle Shape effect on its Motion in Microfluidic Channel MAY 2022– Seminar course (perfect grade of 20/20)
+* Particle Shape effect on its Motion in Microfluidic Channel (MAY.
+2022 – Seminar course (perfect grade of 20/20))
-  • Aliterature review to identify key research trends for my thesis
+  * A literature review to identify key research trends for my thesis
- * Medical Applications of Laser
- MAY 2021– Informal Contribution as a research Assistant
+* Medical Applications of Laser (MAY.
+2021– Informal Contribution as a research Assistant)
-  • Analyzing 60 papers in 3 days to meet a critical deadline.
+  * Analyzing 60 papers in 3 days to meet a critical deadline.
-  • Contributed by summarizing and categorizing relevant findings.
+  * Contributed by summarizing and categorizing relevant findings.